-Everton Women v West Ham United Women
+Duggan scores as Everton grab draw

 Post update

-Attempt missed.
-Danielle Turner (Everton Women) left footed shot from the left side of the box is too high.
+Attempt blocked.
+Hanna Bennison (Everton Women) left footed shot from the centre of the box is blocked.
+Assisted by Anna Anvegard.

 Booking

-Katerina Svitková (West Ham United Women) is shown the yellow card.
+Gabrielle George (Everton Women) is shown the yellow card for a bad foul.

 Post update